sdslabs/sdslabs.github.com/_posts/2015/2015-09-02-launching-hubble.md

 Whenever you come across something catchy online and feel that it's pretty interesting, what do you do?
 I guess, you share it on Facebook or Google+.
 But, as you might have noticed, these resources get buried under the pictures and status updates of your friends.
 Hardly does anybody open Facebook when in a mood to read about something insightful.

-So, we decided to create a platform where you can easily share links to articles and videos that you think will help others being sure that it is read by right minded people.
+So, we decided to create a platform where you can easily share links to articles and videos that you think will help others, being sure that it is read by right minded people.

 Whenever you read a trendy/mind-blowing post, a pathbreaking scientific research article or an interesting UI/UX article and want to share it not only among your friends, but also to a larger audience having similar interests, Hubble is your place to go.
-It is not only about sharing links but you can also start a discussion around something though comments.
+It is not only about sharing links but you can also start a discussion around something through comments.

 ## Ask Hubble: Do you want to ask the users’ opinion on certain topics?

 Yes, you guessed it right.
 You can also **post questions** (without links) where the users can answer or give their opinions.
-All you have to do is go to the [Add page](https://hubble.sdslabs.co/submit) and start asking your question with `Ask Hubble: ` as the prefix, or you can click on the link in the suggestion text above the input field and it will insert this prefix for you.
+All you have to do is go to the [Add page](https://hubble.sdslabs.co/submit) and start asking your question with `Ask Hubble: ` as the prefix, or you can click on the link in the suggestion text above the input field, and it will insert this prefix for you.

 ## Sign up is restricted to invites only